-The Harry W. Bass, Jr. Foundation is pleased to announce that we have launched a new online grantmaking portal.
+The Harry W. Bass, Jr. Foundation only accepts grant requests through its online grantmaking portal.
 Grant seekers must use this portal to submit completed grant applications, including all required attachments.
 We do not accept hard-copy submissions or email submissions.

 To access the online application process, click here.